-Restrict Wireless Access by MAC Address
+Set Up a Wireless Access List by MAC Address

 You can set up a list of computers and wireless devices that are allowed to join the wireless network.
 This list is based on the unique MAC address of each computer and device.